Students at Washington State School for the Blind celebrate independence

 The School for the Blind celebrated one day early this year due to scheduling conflicts on the holiday itself.
 Students spent the school day venturing throughout the city, including gatherings at the waterfront, Fort Vancouver National Historic Site and Pearson Air Museum.
 Others took a trip to Portland to ride local public transportation.

-Amanda Rodda, a teacher at the school, led one group of students through the park and parade grounds at Fort Vancouver.
-Despite typical Northwest rain, she and the students were excited to be out and about — especially because it meant they had a chance to get out of the classroom for a few hours.
+Amanda Rodda, a teacher at the school, led a group of students through the park and parade grounds at Fort Vancouver.
+Despite the rain, she and the students were excited to be out and about – especially because it meant they had a chance to get out of the classroom for a few hours.

 “I love White Cane Day because it means we don’t have to do any assignments,” said one student – whose sentiments were met with laughter and agreement from her peers.